How long has Express Logic been in business?

 How do I get started with GUIX?

-Each distribution of GUIX contains a GUIX_Express_Startup.pdf that details how to get the GUIX demonstration up and running in 4 easy steps!
+Each distribution of GUIX contains the Express Startup PDF that details how to get the GUIX demonstration up and running in 4 easy steps!

 What Languages are supported?